Commencement

 Penn State University

-In addition to being dean, Kim is a nationally recognized leader in health disparities research, curricular innovation, and public policy.
+In addition to being dean, Dr. Kim is a nationally recognized leader in health disparities research, curricular innovation and public policy.
 Her research focuses on the rigorous development and evaluation of multi-level strategies to advance cancer health equity among marginalized and vulnerable populations.
-As founder and director of the Center for Asian Health Equity community-academic partnership, Kim is a national leader in public policies for the inclusion of Asian Americans and underserved populations in research.
+As founder and director of the Center for Asian Health Equity community-academic partnership, Dr. Kim is a national leader in public policies for the inclusion of Asian Americans and underserved populations in research.

-Prior to joining Penn State, Kim served as the Vice Provost for Research and Senior Research Officer at the University of Chicago, the Sara and Harold Lincoln Thompson Chair and Professor of Medicine, and Associate Director of the University of Chicago Comprehensive Cancer Center.
+Prior to joining Penn State, Dr. Kim served as the Vice Provost for Research and Senior Research Officer at the University of Chicago, the Sara and Harold Lincoln Thompson Chair and Professor of Medicine and Associate Director of the University of Chicago Comprehensive Cancer Center.
 During her tenure as Vice Provost for Research, Dr. Kim collaborated with divisions, schools, centers and institutes across the University and national laboratories to establish strategic research priorities, significantly increase interdisciplinary research and funding success and to enhance broader impact through inclusive innovation.

-She is a member of the American College of Physicians, the American Gastroenterological Association, the American Medical Association, the American Association for Cancer Research, and the American Public Health Association.
+She is a member of the American College of Physicians, the American Gastroenterological Association, the American Medical Association, the American Association for Cancer Research and the American Public Health Association.

 Kent Vrana, PhD, FAAAS, FASPET